aws/amazon-freertos/tools/cbmc/proofs/TaskPool/TaskCreate/README.md

 This proof demonstrates the memory safety of the TaskCreate function.
-We assume task lists to be initialized, and nondet. set `pxCurrentTCB`, `uxCurrentNumberOfTasks`, `pcName` and `pxCreateTask`.
+We initialize task lists, but we set other data structures to unconstrained (arbitrary) values, including the data structures `pxCurrentTCB`, `uxCurrentNumberOfTasks`, `pcName` and `pxCreateTask`.
 STACK_DEPTH is set to a fixed number (10) since it is not possible to specify a range.

 This proof is a work-in-progress.
 Proof assumptions are described in the harness.
 The proof also assumes the following functions are